 Between 1948 and 1958, the Republic of Colombia was the scene of widespread and systematic political violence, known as La Violencia.
 An estimated 200,000 people were killed during this period, including 112,000 between 1948 and 1950 alone.[i]
 Two million others migrated, mostly to Venezuela, or were forcibly displaced from their homes.
 No single analytical framework can adequately capture the various reasons why violence erupted and escalated.
-However, the majority of historians agree that intense partisan rivalries between Colombia’s two traditional political parties—the Colombian Liberal Party and the Conservative Party—provided the initial catalyst for civil war.
+However, the majority of historians agree that intense partisan rivalries between Colombia’s two traditional political parties—the Colombian Liberal Party and the Conservative Party—provided the initial catalyst.

 Paul H. Oquist and Jonathan Hartlyn argue that partisan violence created a rift between Liberals and Conservatives, which ultimately triggered a breakdown of existing institutional structures and a partial collapse of the state.[ii]
 John C. Dugas notes that economic motivations for violence gradually superseded political drivers as mobs and bandits took advantage of the chaotic environment to steal, rape, and carry out vendettas against their neighbors.
 Mary Roldán in turn focuses on regional patterns of violence, which suggest a high degree of organization.
 She argues that partisan conflict allowed latent regional and local conflicts to come to the fore.
 Rather than representing the culmination of partisan hatreds, she suggests that La Violencia “represented a fundamental struggle — and ultimate failure — to impose a hegemonic regional project of rule predicated on notions of cultural, ethnic, and racial difference.”[iii]
 Norman A. Bailey attributes la violencia to Colombian elites competing with each other to mobilize the peasantry.[iv]

 Regardless of these differing explanations, all conclude that partisan conflict represented the beginning of la Violencia.
 Some trace the roots of the conflict to 1930, the year that liberal Enrique Olaya Herrera came to power after a period of Conservative Party dominance.
 Liberals “celebrated” their victory at the polls with massacres, assassinations, looting and the destruction of property and burning of churches, especially in Santander and Boyacá.[v]
 The location of violence was important, as these same areas would be the sites of anti-Liberal violence following the unexpected 1946 election of Conservative Mariano Ospina Pérez.
-The minority Conservative party primarily won the election due to internal divisions between moderates and populists within the Liberal party, which had fronted two presidential candidates.[vi].
+The minority Conservative party primarily won the election due to internal divisions between moderates and populists within the Liberal party, which had fronted two presidential candidates.[vi]
 Local partisan violence soon became the overriding national political issue as inflation and growing numbers of strikes created a climate of social unrest.
 Violence on both sides was fueled by fears of political exclusion, with Liberals anticipating a Conservative power grab and Conservatives afraid that losing the presidency would mean permanent marginalization.[vii]
 In this chaotic environment, Liberal leader Jorge Eliécer Gaitán was assassinated on April 9, 1948, triggering a dramatic escalation of violence.

 Tensions between the two traditional parties led to the dissolution of the Liberal-controlled congress and Liberal abstention from the 1949 election, allowing the conservative candidate, Laureano Gómez, to win the election without competition.
 Seriously ill, Gómez discharged the duties of the presidency to Roberto Urdaneta Arbeláez, who oversaw the country until Gómez reassumed the presidency in 1953.
 The worst of the violence took place under Gómez’ rule from 1950-1953, until Army Commander Gustavo Rojas Pinilla took power in a successful military coup.
 Army and police units joined by irregular Conservative militias fought Liberal and Communist guerrillas and more loosely organized “bandits.”
 While la Violencia by this point had developed into a centralized and state-supported campaign of violence, regional and local authorities also employed peasants to promote their own private terror, for example to secure their political positions and carry out local vendettas.[xi]
 In some areas of the country, the conflict escalated local grievances over land and resources.[xii]
 Large landowners mobilized their tenants against each other, while some peasant factions began mobilizing against the highly unequal hacienda system.[xiii]
 Levels of violence drastically decreased after General Rojas took power in 1953.
 The newly installed government granted a general amnesty, which was accepted by 6,5000 guerrilla fighters.[xiv]
 The Rojas Pinilla government initially enjoyed political backing from all partisan factions except for the most reactionary and radical parties (Gómez’s wing of the Conservative party and the Communist party), which is reflected in decrease in civilian deaths during this period.
-However, violence continued in 1954 and 1955 as army troops clashed with organized peasants and some guerilla groups either radicalized or moved into banditry.
+However, violence continued in 1954 and 1955 as army troops clashed with organized peasants and some guerrilla groups either radicalized or moved into banditry.
 The departments of Caldas, Valle, Antioquia, Cundinamarca, Tolima, Huila and Carca in particular witnessed continued fighting.[xv]

 The establishment of the consociational National Front between the two traditional parties in 1957 facilitated the return to civilian rule.
 Political leaders agreed to alternate between Liberal and Conservative presidencies for a period of sixteen years and to evenly distribute all government positions between the two parties as a way of limiting partisan violence.
 As the central government reestablished its authority, it gradually isolated rebel and bandit leaders.
-However, a number of Communist guerilla groups resisted army efforts to eliminate them, and in the early 1960s joined together to form the Revolutionary Armed Forces of Colombia (FARC).[xvi]
+However, a number of Communist guerrilla groups resisted army efforts to eliminate them, and in the early 1960s joined together to form the Revolutionary Armed Forces of Colombia (FARC).[xvi]

 As in most cases of widespread violence against civilians, the casualty data on La Violencia is weak.
 Oquist notes that most fatality numbers are based on guesswork.[xvii]
 However, one important source of information is the national survey research on violence conducted by Dr. Carlos Lemoine of the Compania Colombiana de Datos (COLDATOS).
 Using municipal level-data, Lemoine drew a representative sample of municipalities affected by violence and in 1973 administered a national survey.
 Of the 5,800 respondents, 15.6% had suffered deaths in their families, property losses, or displacement.
 Of these 874 individuals, half had lost one or more relatives in their immediate family.
 For each fatality, detailed information about the location and circumstances of the death were collected.
-Lemoine then used this data as well as available demographic information to estimate the total number of victims and geographic distribution of violence.
+Lemoine then used this data and available demographic information to estimate the total number of victims and geographic distribution of violence.
 Using this method, he arrives at an estimate of 180,253 fatalities – which Oquist notes is likely to be an under-estimate of the actual number.[xviii]

 Broken down by year, Lemoine arrives at the following estimates: